 (Dennis, another question I have is that the method sounds a lot like Rank Product.
 Is there a difference between using sum and using product?
 For example, if using sum, SNP1 ranked as (2,4,3) and SNP2 ranked as (1,1,7) will have the same global rank, but they will have different rank if using product, in which case SNP2 will rank higher than SNP1.
 Of course we can find oppisite case that SNP1 and SNP2 will have the same global rank using product but different global rank if using sum.
 Does it matter?
 Just curious.)

 To estimate the p-value and therefore the false discovery rate of the resulting sorted global rank, we must acknowledge the fact that the traits may be correlated with one another, either by construction (e.g. a gene positively influencing T1 will also positively influence T1 + T2) or by nature (e.g. lateral root length is related to lateral root density).
 As there is no principled way to disentangle these co-dependencies, we will estimate the p-value of each global rank value by non-parametric reshuffling.
-That is, in each of M reshuffling we will randomly and independently permute the SNP rank corresponding to each GWAS, then compute the global ranks.
+That is, for each of M traits we will randomly and independently permute the SNP rank corresponding to each GWAS, then compute the global ranks.
 This will give a p-value and false discovery rate for each true global rank using the actual data.

 S2.
 Modeling gene networks across both time and space (e.g. organs).
 The goal of this aim is to identify the regulatory relationships between genes that respond to a systemic N-signal over space and time.
-We will test two complementary approaches to identify such tempo-spatial regulatory relationships; 1.
-Integration of time-and-space data.
-And 2.
-Time-Lagged correlation to identify long distance traveling miRNAs which mediates shoots-roots systemic signaling (Fig. 2)
+We will test two complementary approaches to identify such tempo-spatial regulatory relationships: 1.
+Integration of time-and-space data, and 2.
+Time-Lagged correlation to identify long distance traveling miRNAs which mediate shoots-roots systemic signaling (Fig. 2)

-The data: We have transcriptome data (RNAseq for mRNA and small RNA) from shoots and roots of split-root plants exposed to three N-treatments: Control-N roots (both root ½’s have adequate nitrogen); Control-KCl roots (both root ½’s are nitrogen deprived) and Heterogenous-N roots (one root ½ is in adequate nitrogen and the other is nitrogen deprived).
+The data: We have transcriptome data (RNAseq for mRNA and small RNA) from shoots and roots of split-root plants exposed to three N-treatments: Control-N roots (both root halves have adequate nitrogen); Control-KCl roots (both root halves are nitrogen deprived) and Heterogenous-N roots (one root ½ is in adequate nitrogen and the other is nitrogen deprived).
 We have mRNA and small RNA data from four time points (0h, 2h, 4h, 8h) following these N-treatments.
 We will develop two new approaches to identify genes involved in systemic-N signaling based on their distinct behavior over space (root vs. shoot) and time, as follows.

 1. Integrating time and Space.

 To determine which genes act very differently in the heterogeneous N-environment compared to the homogeneous-N controls and the timing of such gene regulation, we will explore a new method to improve statistical power in addition to the 3-way ANOVA model with nitrogen, split-condition, and time as described previously [Ruffel et al., 2011].
-Our new strategy is simple yet powerful because it makes a weak assumption on the data type, as described in detail below: for each gene g and each time point t, we calculate the mean ratio of the expression value of g (E(g)) in the nitrogen-rich portion of the heterogeneous N-treatment (sp.KNO3) compared with the expression value of g in homogeneous control N treatment (C.KNO3):
+Our new strategy is simple yet powerful because it makes a weak assumption on the data type, as described in detail below: for each gene g and each time point t, we calculate the mean ratio of the expression value of g (denoted E(g)) in the nitrogen-rich portion of the heterogeneous N-treatment (sp.KNO3) compared with the expression value of g in homogeneous control N treatment (C.KNO3): [again, the equation is hard to read]

 Similarly, the expression value of g in nitrogen-poor patch in heterogeneous environment (SpKCl) with g in the control-homogeneous KCl environment (C.KCl) is calculated as: